So you’ve been tasked with creating a Statement of Work, or SoW.

 This statement explains why the project is being launched.
 The purpose statement should clarify the problem(s) that need to be solved.
 You want to write well-defined statements of what is to be achieved in order to successfully fulfill the project’s purpose.
 A well-defined objective statement looks like this:

-The purpose of this project is to design, build, test and launch a more comprehensive order management system that will provide more specific order detail and enhance the order fulfillment organization’s capability with satisfying customer requests.
+The purpose of this project is to design, build, test, and launch a more comprehensive order management system.
+It will enhance the organization’s ability to track and process orders from different channels.

 Scope of Work

-- An overview of the phases, tasks and activities of the project
+- An overview of the specific tasks and phases of the project

 - A description of the methodology to be used